 Jim Cramer is the host of CNBC's Mad Money and the co-founder of TheStreet.com.
 In 1987, Cramer started his own hedge fund and returned an average of 24% per year between 1987 and 2001.
 Cramer has also written six money management books.

 During the last week, his favorite buy recommendations (10 stocks that recommended in at least two separate shows) on Mad Money were as follows:

-Baidu (BIDU): China’s version of Google (GOOG) is the only Chinese stock Cramer will recommend because the government essentially blessed the company by forcing Google out of the picture (forcing them to comply with local laws or leave).
+Baidu (NASDAQ:BIDU): China’s version of Google (NASDAQ:GOOG) is the only Chinese stock Cramer will recommend because the government essentially blessed the company by forcing Google out of the picture (forcing them to comply with local laws or leave).
 The stock has a $50 billion market cap and trades at 45 times earnings.

-Starbucks (SBUX): Cramer repeatedly recommended owning Starbucks, especially in comparison to Dunkin‘ Brands (DNKN).
+Starbucks (NASDAQ:SBUX): Cramer repeatedly recommended owning Starbucks, especially in comparison to Dunkin‘ Brands (NASDAQ:DNKN).
 Cramer thinks the price-to-earnings multiple makes Dunkin’ too expensive.
 Dunkin’ Brands has a $3.15 billion market cap.
 Starbucks will depend upon China’s growing middle class for future growth.